 We are parties to loan agreements with LIBOR-based interest rates and derivatives with LIBOR-based terms used for hedging and may hold or acquire assets with LIBOR-based terms.
 We may have to renegotiate such LIBOR-based instruments to replace references to LIBOR.
 Under current law, certain modifications of terms of LIBOR-based instruments may have tax consequences, including deemed taxable exchanges of the pre-modification instrument for the modified instrument.
 Recently finalized Treasury regulations, which will be effective March 7, 2022, will treat certain modifications that would be taxable events under current law as non-taxable events.
-The Treasury regulations also will permit real estate mortgage investment conduits ("REMICs") to make certain modifications to LIBOR-based instruments.
+The Treasury regulations also will permit real estate mortgage investment conduits ("REMICs") to make certain modifications without losing REMIC qualification.
+The Treasury regulations do not discuss REIT-specific issues of modifications to LIBOR-based instruments.
 The IRS has also issued Revenue Procedure 2020-44, which provides additional guidance to facilitate the market's transition from LIBOR rates.
 This guidance clarifies the treatment of certain debt instruments modified to replace LIBOR-based terms.
 We will attempt to migrate to a post-LIBOR environment without jeopardizing our REIT qualification or suffering other adverse tax consequences but can give no assurances that we will succeed.